parhelia512/StardewXnbHack/README.md

 If you're sure it's a StardewXnbHack bug (and not a usage error), you can report it on the [issues page](https://github.com/Pathoschild/StardewXnbHack/issues).

+### Can I simplify the data files?
+By default, unpacked data files include _all_ of the fields.
+This can be very noisy, and doesn't really match how the data assets are formatted in the original code.

+You can omit the default fields instead:

+1. Open a terminal in [your game folder](https://stardewvalleywiki.com/Modding:Game_folder).
+2. Run `StardewXnbHack.exe --clean` to omit the default fields.

+This is still experimental, but it may become the default behavior in future versions.

 ## For StardewXnbHack developers
 This section explains how to edit or compile StardewXnbHack from the source code.
 Most users should [use the release version](#usage) instead.